a3klein/splat/README.md

 Comparing segmentations, and flagging individual cells that are probably not one clean cell.
 It needs no cell-type labels, no reference, no embedding, no masks and no normalization — only which transcript went into which cell.
-That makes it usable as a segmentation QC metric before any downstream analysis exists, and it makes it insensitive to the choices in that downstream analysis.

 ## What it is not

-**The flagged fraction is an impurity rate, not a doublet rate.** Low axial coherence says a cell's transcript composition changes across a spatial cut.
-A merged pair of cells does that — but so does spillover from a neighbouring cell, and so does genuine subcellular structure.
-On human cerebellum MERFISH the flag rate ran about **6x** the fraction of flagged cells that a 3D resegmentation actually splits into two, and flagged cells were no more likely to be genuinely splittable than unflagged ones.
-Treat the number as an upper bound on the doublet rate, and treat a *difference* between segmentations as a difference in impurity.
+**The flagged fraction is an impurity rate, not a doublet rate.** Low axial coherence indicates a cell's transcript composition changes across a spatial cut.
+A doublet does that, but so does spillover from a neighbouring cell, and so does genuine subcellular structure.

 **It is blind to homotypic merges.** Two merged cells of the same type have the same profile on both sides of the cut, so they are coherent.
 A segmentation that over-fragments cells into same-type pieces therefore scores well.
-Always read the impurity rate beside cell yield, median transcript count and median cell volume.

 ## Install